PrajwalShenoy/AutomatedResultProcessor/README.md

 ## Using the tool
 * Current working directory should be `./webapp/`
-* run `python get_marks.py` to download the result PDF results.
+* run `python main.py`
   - This should start a server on the local system.
+  - Go to `localhost:5000` on your web browser
+  - Select the getMarks, click on `Try it out`.
-  - Go to `localhost:5000` on your web browser, follow the prompt and upload the student list **student list should be in .txt format**
+  - Upload the student list (**student list should be in .txt format**)
   - This will take a while, get yourself some tea while the download proceeds.
   - The downloaded files will be present in `./webapp/downloads`
-* run `python process_marks.py` to generate the .csv file containing the spreadsheet
-  - This should start a server on the local system.
+  - Select the getMarks, click on `Try it out`.
-  - Go to `localhost:5001` on your web browser, follow the prompt and upload the student list **student list should be in .txt format**
+  - Upload the student list (**student list should be in .txt format**)
-  - The following .csv file should be downloaded when `upload` button is clicked.
-  - Check `./webapp/reports` for the processed .csv files.
+  - If you want the output in the Point system, enter `true` in the form.
+  - Click on the Download icon to download the csv file.
 * Remember to stop the running programs when you are done using it. :)